gvwilson/sensibleadventures/nardica/nardica.md

 "For your beautiful aunt,"
 she said over Iffy's protests, just as she did every time she gave her something special for Aunt Naggie.
+"And here, take this too."
+She handed Iffy a small plastic jar with a screw-on lid.

 Big Mrs. Sandhu snorted just as *she* always did.
 "You should take your little presents yourself," she scolded.

 Her wife smiled.
-"*La,* but where would be the romance in that?"
+"*La,* but where would be the mystery in that?"

 Big Mrs. Sandhu snorted again.
-"You just don't don't want all your special friends in the harbor to realize how big a flock they are."
+"You just don't don't want any of your special friends in the harbor to realize how big others you have."

 Whatever Little Mrs. Sandhu might have said next was cut short by the jingling of the little bell on the store's front door.